Configuration

 None |

-Careful tuning and experimentation with these settings are crucial to ensure optimal performance on the validation dataset and detect and prevent overfitting.
+Careful tuning and experimentation are crucial to ensure optimal performance and to detect and prevent overfitting.

 Export Settings

-Export settings for YOLO models encompass configurations and options related to saving or exporting the model for use in different environments or platforms.
-These settings can impact the model's performance, size, and compatibility with various systems.
-Key export settings include the exported model file format (e.g., ONNX, TensorFlow SavedModel), the target device (e.g., CPU, GPU), and additional features such as masks or multiple labels per box.
-The export process may also be affected by the model's specific task and the requirements or constraints of the destination environment or platform.
+Export settings for YOLO models include configurations for saving or exporting the model for use in different environments.
+These settings impact performance, size, and compatibility.
+Key settings include the exported file format (e.g., ONNX, TensorFlow SavedModel), the target device (e.g., CPU, GPU), and features like masks.
+The model's task and the destination environment's constraints also affect the export process.

 Argument | Type | Default | Description |